osilander/203.311/Week11/Week11.md

 1. Understand the purpose of dimensional reduction techniques
 2. Understand why dimensional reduction is useful for analysing large datasets
 3. List three common methods for visualising RNA-seq data (volcano plot, heatmap, and dimensional reduction - PCA/UMAP/tSNE)
-4. Explain the differences between each of the above visulaisation methods
+4. Explain the differences between each of the above visualisation methods
 5. Explain the insights that dimensional reduction can give for RNA-seq data
 6. Perform the steps necessary to implement dimensional reduction on a dataset
 7. Interpret dimensional reduction plots